AndyFul/Hard_Configurator/WindowsHybridHardening/Readme.md

 ## PROGRAM DESCRIPTION.

 Windows Hybrid Hardening Light (WHH) works on Windows 10/11 (Home and Pro editions).
 It allows configuring Windows built-in features to support antivirus and prevent malware.
 WHH is a hybrid of two Windows built-in security layers: Software Restriction Policies (SRP) and Windows Defender Application Control (WDAC).
 After the initial configuration, it can be closed, and all protection comes from the Windows built-in features.
+Both SRP and WDAC work well with any antivirus.

 WHH is adjusted to the home environment.
 SRP is still the best Windows built-in solution at home to prevent attack vectors via scripts, shortcuts, and other files with active content.
 WDAC is the best prevention against malicious EXE, DLL, and MSI files.